pycentroid/pycentroid/pycentroid/client/README.md

 > `total`: An integer which represents the number of items which fullfill the given query

-> `skip`: An integer which represents the number of items skipped
+> `skip`: An integer which represents the number of items skipped during current paging operation

 > `value`: An array of items